-Apple recipes are some of my favorites to make like my apple brioche french toast and my apple cider sangria.
+Apple recipes are some of my favorites to make like my apple brioche french toast and my apple streusel muffins.
 Apples are just one of those fruits that can be used in a variety of different ways.

 Jump to: